Gotham Magazine

 A post shared by The Stonewall Inn (Official) (@thestonewallinn)

-53 Christopher Street / Website
+53 Christopher St. / 212.488.2705 / Website

 Be a part of history at this local favorite; the setting of the infamous Stonewall Riots in 1969 that helped spark the national movement for gay rights.
-This National Historic Landmark hosts visitors from all over the country and the world who mix and mingle within the tavern's warm and inviting energy.
+This national historic landmark hosts visitors from all over the country and the world who mix and mingle within the tavern's warm and inviting energy.

 Cubbyhole